CanberraUAV/admin/in-progres/SES-presentation.rst

 Scenario: A search team has been tasked with searching an area 8km from the nearest road.
 Examination of the topographic maps suggest a number of possible routes, but on the information available there is no clear best route.
 If they chose a good route team might arrive at the search area in as little as 90 minutes, but if they are hampered by terrain or forced to backtrack they might take 3 hours to reach the search area.

-It would be of benefit in this situation to have a small UAV reconnoiter candidate routes, and (through image post-processing) augment their existing maps with high resolution orthophotos.
-For example, if a small fixed wing UAV was deployed at the same time the search party, within 30 minutes it could have traveled 50 km and photographically surveyed all candidate route.
+It would be of benefit in this situation to have a small UAV reconnoitre candidate routes, and (through image post-processing) augment their existing maps with high resolution orthophotos.
+For example, if a small fixed wing UAV was deployed at the same time the search party, within 30 minutes it could have travelled 50 km and photographically surveyed all candidate route.
 A coordinator at the UAV ground-station (or headquarters if the ground-station has 3G reception) could relay intelligence to the ground team over radio, describing vegetation along various routes and comparing it with vegetation that the team has already passed through, alerting them to hazards or issues, etc.

 Patrolling previously searched areas